 Insulin resistance symptoms

 It is critical to collaborate with your doctor if you have prediabetes.
 They will frequently monitor your blood sugar or hemoglobin A1C (HbA1c) to determine if you have diabetes.
+Typical diabetic symptoms include

-- severe thirst or hunger.
+- Severe thirst or hunger.

-- feeling hungry even after eating excessive or frequent urination.
+- Feeling hungry even after eating excessive or frequent urination.

 - Infections occur often.